chindris-mihai-alexandru/chindris-mihai-alexandru/README.md

-AI is cool, I guess.
+Burning tokens like there is no tomorrow.